 The need for shipping materials has never been more prevalent than it is now, especially with the rise of e-commerce.
 Getting your products to consumers via mail or other delivery is a major benefit to small businesses, but it’s crucial they arrive in a condition that reflects your brand in a positive manner.
 There’s no telling what kind of damage your product may face as it gets shipped across the state lines, but there are more than a few things you can do to put the odds in your favor.
-Start by making sure you have the essential shipping materials every small business needs for its products.
+Start by making sure you have the essential shipping materials that small businesses (like yours) need for their products.

 The primary shipping container every small business needs to have at its disposal is the ordinary cardboard box.
 Of course, box size, shape, and type will vary, dependent on the products your small business sells.
 Another key aspect of shipping boxes that you need to pay attention to is how durable it is so you can ensure the package remains safe as it travels elsewhere.
 If you wanted to add some extra flair or branding to the box, you can also go with some custom labels.